 Strategic Advisers considers the potential application of the wash-sale rules when evaluating transactions in taxable Program Accounts.
 However, clients should understand that Strategic Advisers does not prevent or avoid wash sales in all cases.
-The wash-sale rule requires taxpavers to defer losses that would otherwise be realized if the taxpayer acquires a substantially identical investment 30 days before or after the sale.
-While Strategic Advisers considers whether its trading in taxable Program Accounts may trigger the wash-sale rules, we will nevertheless engage in transactions that are potentially subject to the wash-sale rules if we determine that such transactions are consistent with the investment objective of the Strategy.
+The wash-sale rule requires taxpayers to defer losses that would otherwise be realized if the taxpayer acquires a substantially identical investment 30 days before or after the sale.
+While Strategic Advisers considers whether its trading in taxable Program Accounts may trigger wash-sale rules, we will nevertheless engage in transactions that are potentially subject to the wash-sale rules if we determine that such transactions are consistent with the Program Strategy.
 Strategic Advisers will monitor for wash sales within taxable Program Accounts.
-However, the wash-sale rule not only applies to investment transactions occurring in a taxable Program Account, but also to transactions occurring in other investment accounts, whether maintained at Fidelity or at another financial institution, which are held by the client, the client's spouse, and certain entities controlled by the client and/or a spouse.
-As a result, clients can have wash sales arising from transactions within taxable Program Accounts as well as other accounts (whether maintained at Fidelity or another institution).
+However, the wash-sale rule not only applies to investment transactions occurring in a Program Account, but also to transactions occurring in other investment accounts, whether maintained at Fidelity or at another financial institution, which are held by the client, the client's spouse, and certain entities controlled by the client and/or a spouse.
+As a result, clients can have wash sales as a result of transactions within taxable Program Accounts as well as other accounts (whether maintained at Fidelity or another institution).
 The wash-sale rule is complex, and while Strategic Advisers seeks to monitor wash sales in taxable Program Accounts, clients are ultimately responsible for determining whether the wash-sale rules apply to any particular transaction in their Program Accounts or in their other investment accounts.
 Clients should consult their tax advisors with respect to the application of the wash-sale rules based on their individual circumstances.
+A client can work with a Fidelity representative to identify their other accounts enrolled in the managed account programs offered by Strategic Advisers (whether the account is owned by the client or the client's spouse) to review which accounts could be eligible related accounts for wash-sale monitoring.
+Clients should contact a Fidelity representative with any questions regarding how to provide relevant tax information for their Program Accounts.
+Eligible Private Wealth Management clients can have access to additional support and planning services.

 Opportunities to avoid and/or postpone capital gain realizations.
-If there are specific lots of securities in a client's Program Account-a block of shares bought at a particular time at a particular price-lots are reviewed and the potential federal income tax burden associated with selling that lot is weighed against the potential investment merits of the sale, such as performance potential, added diversification, and support of risk-management strategies.
+If there are specific lots of securities in a client's Program Account-a block of shares bought at a particular time at a particular price-lots are reviewed and the potential federal income tax burden associated with selling that lot is weighed against the potential investment merits of the sale, such as performance potential, added diversification, and support of riskmanagement strategies.
 Once Strategic Advisers decides to sell an eligible security, it will attempt to sell the lot(s) that will generate the lowest overall federal income tax burden (or generate a loss for tax purposes) using the tax basis and holding period information on record, with a preference for long-term capital gains over short-term capital gains.